-The dominant species are Oak (Quercus), Beech (Fagus), Ash (Fraxinus), some Sycamore/Maples (Acer sp), Lime (Tilia) with supporting understory species of Thorns (Crataegus, Prunus), Hazel (Corylus), Willows (Salix), Field Maple (Acer campestre); Smaller ornamental species of Cherry (Prunus), Rowan (Sorbus), Laburnum, Maple.....
+4.9 Trees and Woodland- The dominant species are Oak (Quercus), Beech (Fagus), Ash (Fraxinus), some Sycamore/Maples (Acer sp), Lime (Tilia) with supporting understory species of Thorns (Crataegus, Prunus), Hazel (Corylus), Willows (Salix), Field Maple (Acer campestre); smaller ornamental species of Cherry (Prunus), Rowan (Sorbus), Laburnum, Maple......
 (Acer) are found in gardens.
 Other than ancient woodland and our public open spaces; there is no detailed survey of trees so we do not have an accurate idea of what trees we have or their age and condition.
 There is no plan or programme for their renewal or increasing the population, this despite various national initiatives e.g. The Tree Council, The Woodland Trust.

-There is a record of Tree Preservation Orders within the parish but these are historic with no new TPO's being made in recent years to protect good specimens.
+A number of TPOs have been made by TDC in the parish but these are historic with no new TPO's being made in recent years to protect good specimens.
+A number of prominent mature scots pine and oak trees have been lost in the parish, leading to a reduction in amenity.